okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oin-lifecycle-mgmt-overview/index.md

 </div>

 Okta provides two methods to integrate lifecycle management to your app.
 You can use the [System for Cross-domain Identity Management](https://developer.okta.com/docs/api/openapi/okta-scim/guides/) (SCIM) protocol to manage user accounts from Okta.
-You can also use the [Okta Worfklows Connector Builder](https://help.okta.com/okta_help.htm?type=wf&id=ext-connector-builder) to create automated identity processes in [Okta Workflows](https://help.okta.com/okta_help.htm?type=wf).
+You can also use the [Okta Workflows Connector Builder](https://help.okta.com/okta_help.htm?type=wf&id=ext-connector-builder) to create automated identity processes in [Okta Workflows](https://help.okta.com/okta_help.htm?type=wf).

 After completing your Okta lifecycle management integration, publish it in the [Okta Integration Network (OIN)](https://www.okta.com/integrations/) for your customers to benefit from secure provisioning automation and meet compliance requirements.
 The OIN is a collection of pre-built app integrations covering numerous use cases.
 Join the community that customers trust to exchange secure authentication between users, devices, and apps.